 - Debt: Debt financing is usually done in the form of loans or bonds.
 Debt financing becomes the predominant investment method in the later stage of the project in which Investors lend money to borrowers, and this money is repaid with interest.

-Apart from Equity and debt, there are many institutions like the UN, WWF, World Bank that provide funding to the green project based on their potential impact in offsetting climate risks or social risks.
+Apart from Equity and debt, there are many institutions like the UN, WWF, and World Bank that provide funding to the green project based on their potential impact in offsetting climate risks or social risks.

 I. ESG looks at the company’s environmental, social, and governance practices, alongside more traditional financial measures.